KuongB/lab02-ltkhdl/README.md

 ## 1. Project Overview
 This project focuses on analyzing and predicting Airbnb listing prices in New York City using the **2019 NYC Airbnb Open Data**.

-The core technical challenge and distinguishing feature of this project is the **exclusive use of NumPy** for the entire data pipeline—including data loading, cleaning, complex feature engineering, and the implementation of machine learning models (Ordinary Least Squares and Lasso Regression) from scratch.
+The core technical challenge and distinguishing feature of this project is the **exclusive use of NumPy** for the entire data pipeline—including data loading, cleaning, complex feature engineering, and the implementation of **Ordinary Least Squares (OLS) Regression** from scratch.
 High-level libraries like Pandas or Scikit-learn were intentionally avoided for the core logic to demonstrate a deep understanding of vectorized operations, memory management with structured arrays, and the mathematical foundations of regression algorithms.
+Scikit-learn is utilized solely for Lasso Regression to provide a benchmark for regularization.

 ## 2. Table of Contents
 1. [Project Overview](#1-project-overview)